 Short commentary: 2022 Vol: 23 Issue: 2

-Citation Information: Hugh, E. (2022).
-A review of economic education and the attainment of financial literacy.
+Citation Information: Arbaugh, H. (2022).
+Teaching introductory economics in higher education according to faculty perspectives.
 Journal of Economics and Economic Education Research, 23(2), 1-2.

 Economic Principles, Education, Human Resource Development.

 Economics is a social science that investigates how society allocates scarce resources with multiple uses to produce commodities and services for current and future consumption.
 As a social science, economics is concerned with making decisions and identifying alternatives.
 It investigates how society determines what, how, and for whom products and services are produced.
 Economics, according to Robbins, is a social science field that investigates human behaviour as a link between ends and limited resources with multiple applications Aasen & Stensaker (2007).

 Education economics cannot be considered a distinct topic of research from traditional economics.
 The application of economic principles, concepts, and regulations to the educational process is referred to as "economics of education."
 Human behaviour (in terms of human decisions, actions, and reactions) in relation to schooling is studied in the field of education economics Biggs (2001).

 One obvious feature of educational resources is that they are not always sufficient, despite the fact that the education business is a centre for the development of educated labour, which is invariably injected into the economies of various nations.
 For example, there are 24 hours in a day, and as an undergraduate student, you can take courses in Teacher Education, Special Education, Guidance and Counselling, General Studies, and other faculties outside of education through the Department of Educational Management.